huggingface/transformers/examples/tensorflow/language-modeling/README.md

 --dataset_name wikitext \
 --dataset_config_name wikitext-103-raw-v1
 ```

+In case using a custom dataset, validation file can be seperately passed as an input argument.
+Otherwise some split(customizable) of training data is used as validation
 ```
-#In case using a custom dataset
-#validation file can also be added
-#Otherwise some split(customizable) of training data is used as validation
 python run_mlm.py \
 --model_name_or_path distilbert-base-cased \
 --output_dir output \